Surf etiquette:

 1. Observe right of way

 In surfing, the “right of way” refers to the established priority given to a surfer in the surf lineup to catch a wave.
-The general rule is that the surfer closest to the breaking part of the wave has the right of way.
+The general rule is that the surfer closest to the breaking part of the wave (the so called “peak”) has the right of way.
 This principle helps maintain order in the water and reduces the risk of collisions.

 2. Don't drop-in

-To avoid drop-ins and adhere to the rules of surfing, surfers should wait their turn and not paddle for a wave that another surfer is already riding.
+To avoid drop-ins and adhere to the rules of surfing, you should wait your turn and not paddle for a wave that another surfer is already riding.

 3. Don't snake

 First of all, you’re probably wondering: “what is snaking in surfing?”.
 Valid question!
-The term “snaking” in surfing refers to a practice where a surfer maneuvers around another individual in the surf lineup, aiming to position themselves more favorably to catch a wave.
+The term “snaking” in surfing refers when a surfer maneuvers around another surfer in the surf lineup, aiming to position themselves more favourably to catch a wave.
 Essentially, it involves paddling around someone who is already in the process of selecting or catching a wave.
-This behavior is considered inconsiderate and goes against the principles of surf etiquette and the rules of surfing.
+This behaviour is considered inconsiderate and goes against the principles of surf etiquette and the rules of surfing.

 4. Don't throw your board